finos/rune-dsl/documentation/documentation.rst

 Special Syntax
 ^^^^^^^^^^^^^^

-Some specific language feature have been introduced in the Rosetta DSL, to handle validation cases where the basic boolean logic components would create unecessarily verbose, and therefore less readable, expressions.
+Some specific language features have been introduced in the Rosetta DSL, to handle validation cases where the basic boolean logic components would create unecessarily verbose, and therefore less readable, expressions.
 Those use-cases were deemed frequent enough to justify developing a specific syntax for them.

 Choice
 """"""